 Severe Thunderstorm Warning: Severe weather has been detected and reported, and there’s imminent danger.
 According to the American Red Cross, this means that you should take shelter.

 Flood/Flash Flood Warning: Flooding is already occurring (or will occur soon in your area).
 Be ready to evacuate, the Red Cross says.
 If you’re not indoors, head for higher ground.

 Tornado Watch: Tornadoes are possible in the area.
-The Storm Prediction Center in Norman, Okla., says, when a watch is issued, you should review your plan for what to do during a tornado and make sure emergency supplies are on hand.
+The National Oceanic and Atmospheric Administration, says, when a watch is issued, you should review your plan for what to do during a tornado and make sure emergency supplies are on hand.
 Be ready to act quickly.

 Tornado Warning: A tornado has been sighted or detected.
 There’s imminent danger to life and property.
 Now is the time to move immediately to a basement, a storm cellar, a safe room or an interior room without windows, the Red Cross says.

 Tropical Storm/Hurricane Watch: A tropical storm watch indicates tropical storm conditions (winds between 39 and 73 mph) are possible within the watch area, while a hurricane watch notes that hurricane conditions (winds of 74 mph or higher) are possible.
 In both cases, watches are issued 48 hours in advance of the anticipated onset of the storm, the National Hurricane Center says, so that you enough time to plan for action.

 Tropical Storm/Hurricane Warning: Tropical storm or hurricane conditions are expected within 36 hours.
 At this point, complete your storm preparations, the National Hurricane Center says, and be ready to evacuate the area if directed by local officials.

 Winter Storm Watch: Winter storm conditions are possible within 36-48 hours.
 Review your winter storm plans and keep an eye on weather reports, the Red Cross says.